HYDRA

 Lithuania

 The route closely hugs the rivers of Nemunėlis, Žeimena, Neris and Lithuania's river father - Nemunas - biggest river in Lithuania.
+With Nemunas you will start and follow up until Jonava city.

 The trail weaves through many nature parks, the famous Labanoras and Gražutė regional parks just to mention a few of them.
 Route keeps on extending along the Lithuanian-Latvian border gently crossing nice Lithuanian country towns.
-Finally reaches the point where you have to cross the famous one plank bridge into Latvia.
+Finally reaches the point where you have to cross the famous two plank bridge into Latvia.

 Latvia

-After an ultra long stretch through forests, track reaches biggest Latvian river Daugava, hugs and crosses it's greatest dam and swiftly leads you into center of the capital - Riga.
+After an ultra long stretch through forests, track reaches biggest Latvian river Daugava, gets on and crosses it's greatest dam and swiftly leads you into center of the capital - Riga.
 Track then follows scenic river of Gauja through its regional park and continues all the way up to Strenči town.
 The views from the river banks are fascinating and some say it's worth even stopping to admire those green foresty canyons.
 Seda bog (lat. "purvs") and it's railroad track is one the slowest parts in Hydra, but also at the same time very remote and beautiful.
 This will end up in Latvian-Estonian city Valka/Valga.

 Estonia

 Finish is at Tartumaa Sports Complex some 30km away from Tartu, second biggest Estonia’s city.
+There's a good international connection of trains and buses from Tartu and Elva, where finish is.

 In this manner Hydra's trail traverses Baltic countries